 D/DOCK helps schools to find new perspectives on their existing or new school buildings.
 Educational systems are not easily captured in square meters.
 We have developed the Learning Landscapes design method with co-creation workshops where students, teachers, school-boards and other people involved create their ideal learning environment.
 This ‘design blueprint’ functions as an optimal starting point towards a fully customized school design.

 The physical surrounding affects people’s way of learning just as much as the educational process does.
-We belief that the school building should not only support but especially strengthen the educational system.
+We believe that the school building should not only support but especially strengthen the educational system.

 Time for a new vision on the learning environment